 Charges and Remission Policy

 This policy covers the charging of fees and voluntary contributions that school Governors have agreed as part of the school policy in conjunction with activities which take place during the school day.

-Please CLICK HERE to view our Policy on Charging and Remission.
+Please CLICK HERE to view our Policy on Charges and Remissions.